Tomukas10/G5-soft-eng/README.md

 ### A list and decription of all branches used on this repository will be listed here

 - main: Our main branch which is used for the production version of our product.
 This should always be the latest version of our functioning product.
+- Ali's-version: A version of our main which Ali has been using to create the login, sign up and welcome pages of our website.

 ## Testing